Extended Hadamard expansions for the Airy functions: A convergent series expansion for of complex variable by the method of steepest descents

 where

-The computation of~\eqref{eq-gn} for $h^{-1}(w,\alpha)=\pm i(\alpha+w^{1/2})\sqrt{w^{1/2}-\frac{1}{3}(\alpha+w^{1/2})}$ that defines the steepest descent path through $\alpha_{s}=-w^{1/2}$ produces the result
+The computation of~\eqref{eq-gn} for $h(\alpha)=\pm i(\alpha+w^{1/2})\sqrt{w^{1/2}-\frac{1}{3}(\alpha+w^{1/2})}$ that defines the steepest descent path through $\alpha_{s}=-w^{1/2}$ produces the result

-The positive sign will be chosen for the integration between $s=-\infty$ to $s=\infty$ to follow the integration path sense shown in Figure \ref{fig:paths}\footnote{The choice of a positive sign in \eqref{eq-gn2} implies that $s<0$ for the lower half-plane part of the contour $\mathcal{L}_{32}$ and $s>0$ for its upper half-plane part.
-The choice of a negative sign would reverse this correspondence.}.
+The positive sign will be chosen for the integration between $s=-\infty$ to $s=\infty$ to follow the integration path sense shown in Figure \ref{fig:paths}.
+Indeed, the choice of a positive sign in \eqref{eq-gn2} implies that $s<0$ for the lower half-plane part of the contour $\mathcal{L}_{32}$ and $s>0$ for its upper half-plane part.
+Choosing the negative sign would reverse this correspondence.
+This is shown in Figure \ref{fig:sheets1}b, together with the fact that this series expands around the ramification point at $s=0$ reaching over $\alpha_{2}(s)$ and $\alpha_{3}(s)$.
 Hence, equation~\eqref{eq-alphaseries} becomes